bobvann/cf-dump/README.md

 $ ./cf-dump.js email@example.com 2d020di24n2j2kd9di2j2eh82ndwdfdssi2ei > result.csv
 ```

+Please also note that it prints download state and errors on standard output.
+You may need to redirect stdout to /dev/null.

 In order to get your API key
 - login to your Cloudflare account
 - in the top right corner, click on your email address